 We have a 3 year warranty.
 This covers product defects and hardware failure.
 We also accept reasonable returns after a short period of time after purchase.
 Full warranty documentation will be published soon.

 Can the motor be mounted in any orientation?

 Yes, you can mount the motor so the cables point left, right, up, or down.
 Typically they point to the left or right so they don’t interfere with mounting or visibility.

 You’ll want to download the VRS Wheel Tool to be able to adjust DFP’s settings.
 It’s available on this page: https://virtualracingschool.com/DFP-Help/

 Do I need to download firmware?

-The most recent official firmware version will already be loaded up on the DFP Controller box.
-Unofficial firmware may be available on request, and updated firmware may be announced in the future.
+The factory firmware version will already be loaded up on the DFP Controller box.
+Unofficial firmware may be available on request, and updated official firmware may be announced in the future.
 Firmware versions are available at https://virtualracingschool.com/downloads/DFP/firmware/

 Is there a special software driver?